In order to be considered for certification, the applicant must meet the following prerequisites:

 Pay your fee HERE.

-Applicants are required to submit two completed reference forms:
+Applicants are required to provide two references:

 - One from a person receiving services or his or her representative, and